SHCHERBANV/SHCHERBANV/README.md

 # Hi, I'm Vasyl Shcherban (@SHCHERBANV)

 👋 **About Me**
-I'm a DevOps/Cloud engineer with a background in conveyor belt technology and hospitality.
+I'm a DevOps/Cloud engineer who is on the early start of  my new career.
 Currently, I'm honing my skills in DevOps practices and cloud technologies.

 🌱 **Currently Learning**
 I'm diving deep into advanced Kubernetes configurations and CI/CD pipelines using GitHub Actions.